-The process is straightforward and clinical: Eggs are joined with sperm in a dish, then transferred into the womb of the surrogate who has been hired to perform this service.
+The process is straightforward and clinical: Eggs are joined with sperm in a dish, then transferred into the womb of the surrogate hired to perform this service.
 She carries the child, gives birth, and hands the baby over to the parents.

 This practice, 30 years old now, has always been controversial, because it injects science and commerce into what had been a natural process.
 Even now, surrogacy is banned in many countries and states - but not in Florida.